Liliane Wouters

 Liliane Wouters (5 February 1930 – 28 February 2016) was a Belgian poet, playwright, translator, anthologist and essayist.

 Life

-Wouters was born in Ixelles and taught school from 1949 to 1990.
+Wouters was born in Ixelles, Belgium, and taught school from 1949 to 1990.
 She met Albert Andrew Lheureux and his Théâtre de l'Esprit Frappeur.

 She was a Member of the Royal Academy of French Language and Literature of Belgium and the European Academy of Poetry.